ratify-project/ratify/CONTRIBUTING.md

 ## Feature Suggestions

-* Please first search [Open Hora Issues](https://github.com/deislabs/hora/issues) before opening an issue to check whether your feature has already been suggested.
+* Please first search [Open Ratify Issues](https://github.com/deislabs/ratify/issues) before opening an issue to check whether your feature has already been suggested.
 If it has, feel free to add your own comments to the existing issue.
 * Ensure you have included a "What?" - what your feature entails, being as specific as possible, and giving mocked-up syntax examples where possible.
 * Ensure you have included a "Why?" - what the benefit of including this feature will be.

 ## Bug Reports

-* Please first search [Open Hora Issues](https://github.com/deislabs/hora/issues) before opening an issue, to see if it has already been reported.
+* Please first search [Open Ratify Issues](https://github.com/deislabs/ratify/issues) before opening an issue, to see if it has already been reported.
-* Try to be as specific as possible, including the version of the Hora CLI used to reproduce the issue, and any example arguments needed to reproduce it.
+* Try to be as specific as possible, including the version of the Ratify CLI used to reproduce the issue, and any example arguments needed to reproduce it.

 ## CLA